wandb/wandbot/README.md

 ### Data Ingestion

-The data ingestion module pulls code and markdown from Weights & Biases repositories [docodile](https://github.com/wandb/docodile) and [examples](https://github.com/wandb/examples) ingests them into vectorstores for the retrieval augmented generation pipeline.
+The data ingestion module pulls code and markdown from Weights & Biases repositories and ingests them into vectorstores for the retrieval augmented generation pipeline.

-To ingest the data run the following command from the root of the repository, see `run_ingestion_config.py` for all available arguments.
+Ensure that the api keys for the embeddings model provider and the remote vector store provider are set before running the script.
+See debugging steps below for more tips.

 To clone the repos you will need to have a .ssh key at `~/.ssh/id_rsa` or generate one if you don't have one already: